M-Faried/pipelines/README.md

         sum += v
     }
     return sum, pip.BufferFlags{
-        HasResult:   true,
+        SendProcessOuput:   true,
         FlushBuffer:        true, // This instructs the buffer step to flush the data it retains and start accumulating fresh data.
     }
 }